ronf/asyncssh/README.rst

 * Install fido2 from https://pypi.org/project/fido2 if you want support
   for key exchange and authentication with U2F/FIDO2 security keys.

+* Install python-pkcs11 from https://pypi.org/project/python-pkcs11 if
+  you want support for accessing PIV keys on PKCS#11 security tokens.

 * Install gssapi from https://pypi.python.org/pypi/gssapi if you want support for GSSAPI key exchange and authentication on UNIX.